imp-dance/radix-os/README.md

 ## Launch demo locally

-Assuming you have node installed
+Assuming you have node and pnpm installed:

 ```shell
 # clone repo